Pokemon wall in Tokyo

 Other Experiences Pokemon Fans in Tokyo Will Love:

-We have no visited Akihabara twice, and we’ve making our third visit in just two weeks!
+We have now visited Akihabara twice, and we’ve making our third visit in just two weeks!
 I’m not a Pokemon card expert beyond making my boys happy and buying them the cards on their ‘must have’ list.
 But what I do know if that my boys had the best day of their trip shopping for Pokemon collectibles and second hand Pokemon cards here.
 And there were so many different shops to visit and explore.
 Akihabara really is a Pokemon card collectors dream: And visiting this fascinating area is my favourite Pokemon Tokyo experience!

 My top tip if you’re looking for card shops is to look up: the buildings here are enormous, and you’ll often find the shops you’re looking for hidden away on the 10th/11th floor and accessible by external lift.
 If you only look at what’s on the ground level of each building, you’ll miss out on so much.